naviapps/create-nw-react-app/packages/nw-react-scripts/template/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open app and [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open app to view it.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.